jcurl/RJCP.base/README.md

 Test Run Aborted.
 ```

 These errors were not observed on .NET SDK 3.1 and Ubuntu 18.04 LTS.
+They may no
+longer be present with newer .NET Core 10.0 SDKs.

 ## 4. Building